peol/core-assisted-prescription/docs/deploying.md

 ### Additional prerequisites for vSphere deployment

 There are a number of environment variables needed to deploy using vSphere e.g. username, passwords and network specific configurations.
-The needed variables are documented [here](https://docs.docker.com/machine/drivers/vsphere/).
+The needed variables are listed in the [Docker documentation](https://docs.docker.com/machine/drivers/vsphere/).
 In our setup we resolve it by exporting the environment variables using a `.bash_profile`.

 ## Deploy

 Step-by-step:

-1. To spin up a environment there is a script [here](./create-swarm-cluster.sh).
+1. To spin up an environment, use the script [create-swarm-cluster.sh](../deploy/create-swarm-cluster.sh).

     For a local environment setup in Windows:
     ```bash
     $ ./deploy/create-swarm-cluster.sh -d local -v <virtual network switch name>